agenieus/agenieus/README.md

 ## Projects

-I am currently working on some personal projects to showcase my skills in data analysis.
+I am currently working on some personal projects to showcase my skills.
 Stay tuned for updates on my Github repository!